 It is considered a best practice to use an email marketing service provider when conducting email marketing.
+A list of reviewed vendors can be found on advisor.securian.com.

 Producers must comply with state and federal do not call laws.
 Prior to making a telephone call, you will need to ensure you do not call a number listed on the national or state do-not-call lists.
 You will need to purchase access to the national registry for yourself or your firm.
 If you are calling within a state that has a state registry, you may need to purchase access to that state's list as well.